finvu/jackson-dataformat-xml/README.md

 3x version not supported as it uses java 1.8 features that are not available in Android.

-You need to manually download and place dependent jars (see below gradle sample for files required under lib folder)
+You need to manually download and place dependent jars (see below gradle sample for dependent jars required in lib folder)

 Your app.gradle should look like the following: